alberto35325/database-guardian/README.md

-Here is the updated README in professional, high-level English.
-I’ve focused on "Power Verbs" and technical clarity to ensure it justifies the $29 price point and appeals to serious SysAdmins and Developers.

 🏛️ Database Guardian Pro: Enterprise Async Sentinel Database Guardian Pro is a high-performance monitoring orchestrator engineered for environments where uptime is non-negotiable.
 Unlike basic scripts, this Sentinel leverages a Strictly Extensible Plugin Architecture and an asynchronous engine to oversee your entire infrastructure with extreme resource efficiency.